-FIG. 40 Panel Information page
+FIG. 44 Panel Information page

-Panel Information Page Back: Saves all changes and returns to the previous page.
-WiFi/Wired/USB Icon: The icon to the left of the Connection Status Icon displays whether the current connection to the Master is Wireless (image of a radio antenna), Wired (image of three networked computers), or USB (USB connection symbol).
+Panel Information Page Cause all aboves and values to the provious name Back: Saves all changes and returns to the previous page.
 Connection Status icon: The icon in the upper-right corner of each Setup page provides a constant visual indication of current connection status.
 Note : a Lock appears on the icon if the panel is connected to a secured NetLinx Master.
 Panel Type: Displays the model of the panel being used.
 Firmware Version: Displays the version number of the G4 firmware loaded on the panel.
 Setup Port: Displays the setup port information (value) being used by the panel.
 High Port: Displays the high port (port count) value for the panel.
 High Address: Displays the high address (address count) value for the panel.
 High Channel: Displays the high channel (channel count) value for the panel.
 High Level: Displays the high level (level count) value being used by the panel.
 Serial Number: Displays the specific serial number value assigned to the panel.
 Setup Pages Version: Displays the type and version of the Setup pages being used by the panel.
 Screen Width: Displays the screen width (in pixels).
 MVP-5100 = 640 pixels.
 Screen Height: Displays the screen height (in pixels).
 MVP-5100 = 480 pixels.
 Screen Refresh Rate: Displays the video refresh rate applied to the incoming video signal.
 Screen Rotation: Displays the degree of rotation applied to the on-screen image.
 Power Up Page: Displays the page assigned to display after the panel is powered-up.
 Start Up String: Displays the start-up string.
 Wake Up String: Displays the wake up string used after an activation from a timeout.
 Sleep String: Displays the sleep string used during a panel's sleep mode.
-Stand By String: Displays the stand by string used during a panel's Stand By mode.
-Shutdown String: Displays the shutdown string used during a panel's Shutdown mode.

-Panel Information Page (Cont.)
 File System: Displays the amount of Compact Flash memory available on the panel.
 RAM: Displays the available RAM (or Extended Memory module) on the panel.
 Panel Start Time: Displays the time the panel last started or rebooted.
 Bulb Hours: Displays the number of hours elapsed with the display on full power.